Keyboard shortcuts

 Commands

-Cerebro provides the following CLI commands:
+Cerebro provides the following command-line tool commands:

-Build Commands
+Build commands

 cerebro build